commtech/fscc-linux/README.md

 The 1.x driver and the 2.x driver are very similar so porting from one to the other should be rather painless.

-NOTE: All ioctl values have changed even if their new names match their old
+_All ioctl values have changed even if their new names match their old
       names.
-This means even if you use an ioctl with an identical name, it will not work correctly.
+This means even if you use an ioctl with an identical name, it will not work correctly._

 Setting register values was split into two different ioctl's in the 1.x driver, setting all the registers at once and one at a time.
 In the 2.x